 “So how long have you two been together?”
-Carl continued as she set the bag of sweets onto the game board in front of them.
+Carl continued as she set the bag of sweets down.
 “You and Theta.”

 The gears in Omicron’s head were turning.
-Carl could tell.
-He could tell she was trying to figure out what he wanted.
+Carl could tell she was trying to figure out what he wanted.
 He could also tell that she was in love.
-And from his experience with working with underlings who were in love, love tended to become loose-lipped.
+And from his experience with working with underlings who were in love, love tended to make people loose-lipped.
 Maybe even a bit stupid.
 And Carl knew all about being stupid.

 Carl’s jaw hit the floor.
 “Saints… you’re old then.”